ptarmiganlabs/butler-app-duplicator/README.md

 In its current version, this project consists of two parts: A backend node.js service that deals with all interactions with the Qlik Sense services, and a user interface (UI) that talks to the app duplicator service.

-Included in this repo is a fully functioning, basic UI:
+Included in this repo is a basic, but fully functioning UI:

 |   |   |